 Idaho National Laboratory Background

 TRL 4.
-Technology has been validated in a laboratory environment.
+System has been validated in a laboratory environment.

-Idaho National Laboratory (INL), managed and operated by Battelle Energy Alliance, LLC (BEA), is offering the opportunity to enter into a license and/or collaborative research agreement to commercialize this approach to improving Li-S battery perofmance.
+Idaho National Laboratory (INL), managed and operated by Battelle Energy Alliance, LLC (BEA), is offering the opportunity to enter into a license and/or collaborative research agreement to commercialize this thermal property measurement instrument.
 This technology transfer opportunity is part of a dedicated effort to convert government-funded research into job opportunities, businesses and ultimately an improved way of life for the American people.

 INL is seeking to license the above intellectual property to a company with a demonstrated ability to bring such inventions to the market.
 Exclusive rights in defined fields of use may be available.
 Added value is placed on relationships with small businesses, start-up companies, and general entrepreneurship opportunities.